Tug-of-War Worldviews

 234 RSVPS

-James Bush Christine Chen Diana Preston Ava Akua Graf Chris Masten Rachel Golden Jeffrey Kateman Cynthia Kemp Mary Elizabeth Beim Joan Habermann Caroline Altmann Yeli Saca Weiwei Chen James Lum Marc Knapp Patrick O'Donnell Ann Rennie David Earley Roy Shrobe Kim Tran Pauline Nalikka Ruchi Malhotra Megan Hauser Steve Larson Sallie Lemons Simona Hellinger Laura Livingston Phil Collins Kimberly Jessup martha jewett Dr.oec.
+james Bush Christine Chen Diana Preston Ava Akua Graf Chris Masten Rachel Golden Jeffrey Kateman Cynthia Kemp Mary Elizabeth Beim Joan Habermann Caroline Altmann Yelile Saca Weiwei Chen James Lum Marc Knapp Patrick O'Donnell Ann Rennie David Earley roy shrobe Kim Tran Pauline Nalikka Ruchi Malhotra Megan Hauser Steve Larson Sallie Lemons Simona Hellinger Laura Livingston Phil Collins Kimberly Jessup martha jewett Dr.oec.
 Myrtle P. Alexander Robert Yurcik Janice Gorin Kristina Yee Jenifer Gager Aishwarya Kasturia Olga Yevtukhova Kimberly Adams Andrew Frey Christina Micek Malek Ben Salem Aviva Sufian Nicolas Kahale Annette Marley Nnamdi Nwaezeapu Rohit Modak Azmat Zuberi Lindsay McMahon

 Will you come?